Editorial and Sourcing Methodology

 Licensed editorial review

-Every coverage guide on Get Business Coverage is reviewed by Jason Wootton, California-licensed Property & Casualty Insurance Agent (CA License #0I94454, verifiable via the California Department of Insurance License Lookup), before publication.
+Every coverage guide on Get Business Coverage is reviewed by Jason Wootton, licensed Property & Casualty Insurance Agent (NPN 7694718, verifiable via the National Producer Number (NPN) lookup), before publication.

 Of our 6-person team, only Jason Wootton is a licensed insurance agent.
 Operations, customer service, finance, and technology team members are clearly marked as non-licensed and never make coverage recommendations.